devonbacon/blog/scaling-frontend-state-2.md

 ```

 This lifecycle is generally consistent for any piece of synced state, which leads people to think they can easily write an abstraction for it.
 Sadly it's much more complex than it seems, so most of the things people write are bad.
-As a sneak peek of the future: This is where a metric ton of of accidental complexity sneaks in.
+As a sneak peek of the future: This is where a metric ton of accidental complexity sneaks in.

-## Local state
+## Client state

-In constrast, local state is everthing that doesn't fall into the synced state category.
+In constrast, client state is everything an app tracks that doesn't fall into the synced state category.

-The typical characteristics of local state are:
+The typical characteristics of client state are:
 - The data (usually) only exists in memory and is not durable
 - The data is generally read/written with sync flows

-As a rule of thumb, local state is used to manage or react to user interactions.
+As a rule of thumb, client state is used to manage or react to user interactions.
 Think "what is the value of this text field? or "is this dropdown open?".

-### Local state's location
+### Client state's location

-The complexity with local state generally comes from deciding where to keep it.
-In a React app (the context for all of these discussions, as my day job is a React shop), there are three typical "levels" of state that define how brodly it reaches across the component tree:
+The complexity with client state generally comes from deciding where to keep it.
+In a React app (the context for all of these discussions, as my day job is a React shop), there are three typical "levels" of state that define how broadly it reaches across the component tree:

 - Component state: Stays local to this component + its children
 - Context: Broadly shared across the context providers' subtree